 - Maintain the appropriate speed limit

-- Slow down near corners
+- Slow down near and around corners

 - Don’t exceed the forklift’s weight capacity